About

 • Don’t stop if you make mistakes

-• Stay in time = more important than perfect notes
+• Stay in time, that’s more important than perfect notes

 • G5 – D5 – A5